ShiYaya/graph/README.md

 1. [Exploring Visual Relationship for Image Captioning](https://arxiv.org/abs/1809.07041)

-## 图表达：Graph level representation/Readout Operations
+## 图表达：Graph Level Representation/Readout Operations
 **Order invariance**  A critical requirement for the graph readout operation is that the operation should be invariant to the order of nodes, i.e. if we change the indices of nodes and edges using a bijective function between two vertex sets, representation of the whole graph should not change.